How do I use oobping to test the connection to a remote ODBC data source?

-There are two ways to check the connection to a remote DSN with oobping.
-The simplest way is to add a local DSN to your odbc.ini file and then specify the DSN in the -d argument as "DSN=dsnname".
-This method tests you have defined the local ODBC-ODBC Bridge client DSN correctly and put the definition in the right file.
-An alternative method is to specify all the connection attributes in the -d argument, not just the DSN.
+There are two ways to do this.
+The simplest way is to add a local data source to your odbc.ini file and then specify the data source in the -d argument as DSN=dsnname.
+This method checks the local ODBC-ODBC Bridge client data source.
+An alternative method is to specify all the connection attributes in the -d argument.

-For example, suppose as a result of checking the connection to the ODBC-ODBC Bridge Server and ODBC-ODBC Bridge Server authentication, you have the following information:
+For example, suppose as a result of checking the connection to the ODBC-ODBC Bridge server and ODBC-ODBC Bridge server authentication, you have the following information:

 Server = myserver